Stairlift troubleshooting and fault codes

 Whilst a stairlift engineer can be called out to investigate the problem and remedy it, they are not trained in manual handling to manoeuvre someone off the lift and safely upstairs.
 The assistance of family, carers, or emergency services may therefore be required.

-Why is my stairlift remote control not working?
+Why is my Stairlift remote control not working?

 The first thing to check is the batteries in the stairlift remote control.
 Just like your TV remote control, they will need replacing if it doesn’t work.
 If you have replaced the batteries and it is still not working, then you will need to call a stairlift engineer to reprogram the remote or investigate why it is no longer working.